Barbecue buying guide: How to choose the right one for you

 Cooking with a spit roaster gives your food a delicious slow roasted flavour.
 Fueled by wood or charcoal, some include a motor that can turn up to 20kgs at a time for more even cooking.

-You can BBQ however you like, using the grill and hotplate or as an outdoor oven.
-Great for roasting, baking, steaming or smoking, the hood traps in heat to give your food more flavour.
+The versatility of a hooded BBQ means you can you use the grill and hotplate, or turn it into an outdoor oven.
+It's great for roasting, baking, steaming or smoking, as the hood traps in heat to give your food more flavour.
 You can get extras like a rotisserie, side burners, built-in thermometer, hood lights and glass windows to check your cooking.

 The perfect BBQ for serious chefs, an outdoor kitchen will have you cooking outside every night.
 Made for the big occasion, they have everything you find in a kitchen with 6 burners, glass fronted hoods, marble benchtops, storage, sinks, side burners and rotisseries.